googleforgames/agones/site/content/en/docs/Examples/simple-genai-gameserver.md

-# Simple Game Server for GenAI

-A simple game server that serves as an example of how to integrate GenAI endpoints into your dedicated game server.
+---
+title: "Example Build and Run a Simple Gameserver that Connects to an Inference Server"
+linkTitle: "Build and Run a Simple GenAI Gameserver"
+date:
+publishDate:
+description: >
+  This example shows how to set up a simple game server that integrates with your inference server's GenAI endpoints.
 You can either interact with one GenAI endpoint via TCP, or set up two endpoints to "chat" to each other.
+---

+## Objectives

+- Set up a GenAI inference server
+- Run a simple gameserver that connects to the inference server
+- Play!

 ## Setting up the GenAI Inference Server

 You will need a separate GenAI inference server.
-This game server uses the [Google for Games GenAI](https://github.com/googleforgames/GenAI-quickstart) as its inference server.
+This example uses the [Google for Games GenAI](https://github.com/googleforgames/GenAI-quickstart) as its inference server.
 This particular inference server has the request structure for the /chat endpoint: